ScyllaDB Documentation Logo Documentation

 By default the query is unpaged and might cause heavy load on the cluster.

-In such cases set a page size and use paged query instead.\
+In such cases use paged query instead.\

-As the first argument Session::query takes anything implementing Into<Query>.
+As the first argument Session::query_unpaged

 You can create a query manually to set custom options.
 For example to change query consistency: